 How to install apps from the Mac App Store

 Apple reviews every Mac App Store app (and update) prior to release, minimizing the likelihood of problems.
-In the App Store section of System Preferences, you can optionally automate updates to installed apps, too.

 How to install Mac apps downloaded from third-party websites

 Apple imposes limitations on developers, meaning some cannot – or choose not to – release their apps on the Mac App Store.
 Reasoning varies from a lack of deep system access for utilities to app creators wanting the ability to immediately issue updates rather than having them await Mac App Store review.